fli-iam/shanoir-ng/README.md

 * BUILD (COMPILE): with Maven 3
 * DEPLOY: with docker-compose, version 3

+## Intialize Shanoir Downloader

+Clone the shanoir-ng repository, the shanoir-downloader/ folder will be empty ; two commands must be run to get the code:

+  - `git submodule init` to initialize your local configuration file
+  - `git submodule update` to fetch all the data from shanoir and check out the appropriate commit listed in `shanoir_downloader`

+Then the shanoir-downloader project can be simply managed as a normal git repo (as if it were a separated project) ; meaning that once your are in the shanoir-downloader/ folder, you can just `git pull` to get the latest changes, and commit some changes.

 ## BUILD (COMPILE)
 * Install Maven 3 on your machine/on the server
 * Download or git clone the shanoir-ng code.
 The `master` branch should be the most stable while `develop` will contain the newests functionalities if you are interested in testing thoses.